tushar-sharma/tushar-sharma.github.io/_posts/2022-10-24-just-another-day.md

 I was on a daily standup meeting.
 Someone in the team mentioned he had a ticket to work on Argo CD.
 I thought I could install it on my computer to learn more about it.

 ## How to connect to Active Directory on Mac

+## State Inspection of a car for Driving License